roblillack/tack/tack.1.md

 A page is added to the site by creating a directory somewhere below `content/`.
 This page directory needs to contain at least a single metadata or markup file.
 Based on the directory name, tack differentiates between three types of pages:

-Regular (or ordered) pages
-: A page that will show up in the **menu**, **navigation**, **siblings** variables so it can be iterated over.
-The order of pages on the same level is determined by the position given as part of the directory name, ie. _001-about-us_, or _2.products_

 Floating pages
 : A page which is not part of the navigation structure of the site.
 So, if you don't see a need for automatically created menus or you want to exclude individual pages from the menu, use floating pages.
 Pages are made floating by naming their directory without an enumeration or date prefix.

+Ordered pages
+: A page that will show up in the **menu**, **navigation**, **siblings** variables so it can be iterated over.
+The order of pages on the same level is determined by the position given as part of the directory name, ie. _001-about-us_, or _2.products_

 Posts
-: A post is simple a page directory with a name prefixed with a date in the `yyyy-mm-dd` form.
+: A post is simply a page directory with a name prefixed with a date in the `yyyy-mm-dd` form.
 All posts contained in certain page are accessible using the **posts** list of their parent page.
 Posts will not show up in the **menu**, **navigation**, or **siblings** variables.
 Example page names are: _2012-08-25.first-release_ and _2021-06-06-tack-version-one_.

+Additinally, tack might automatically create “tag pages” as children of a floating or ordered page which is configured to be the “tag index”.
+See TAGGING POSTS below.

 # TEMPLATES

-All `*.mustache` files below _SITEDIR_/templates can be used to create HTML page output by filling them with page content.
+All `*.mustache` (or, optionally, `*.stache` or `*.mu`) files below _SITEDIR_/templates can be used to create HTML page output by filling them with page content.
 All templates are expected to be written in the Mustache template language.

-The default template used to generate a page is called _default.template_.
+The default template used to generate a page is called _default_.
 To use a different template, you can choose to:

 - Create a metadata file in the page directory.